CerebriumAI/examples/README.md

 ### Environment Variables

-You can configure the system using environment variables or a `.env` file:
+Configure in docker compose, if using docker.
+Not using docker; create a `.env` file:

-- `ORPHEUS_API_URL`: URL of the LLM inference API (tts_engine/inference.py)
+- `ORPHEUS_API_URL`: URL of the LLM inference API (default in Docker: http://llama-cpp-server:5006/v1/completions)
 - `ORPHEUS_API_TIMEOUT`: Timeout in seconds for API requests (default: 120)
 - `ORPHEUS_MAX_TOKENS`: Maximum tokens to generate (default: 8192)
 - `ORPHEUS_TEMPERATURE`: Temperature for generation (default: 0.6)